stubz151/analytics-accelerator-s3/doc/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to Data Accelerator Toolkit for Amazon S3.
+Thank you for your interest in contributing to Analytics Accelerator Library for Amazon S3.
 Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.

 Please read through this document before submitting any issues or pull requests to ensure we have all the necessary